Unpaid Internships and Volunteering

 - it is understood that there is no entitlement to a paid job at the conclusion of the internship

-In addition, you and your internship provider must also comply with these 5 requirements of New York State's Department of Labor:
+You and your internship provider must also comply with these additional 5 requirements of the New York State Department of Labor.

 - Any clinical training is performed under the supervision and direction of people who are knowledgeable and experienced in the activity.